WillCodeStuff/Computer-Graphics/README.md

 # Computer-Graphics

-This is a reository containing assignments/projects for a computer graphics course
+This is a repository containing assignments/projects for a computer graphics course

 ## Instructions to run assignment 1:
 - Download file